HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 > developers, talk to them, and create a style guide or pattern library.

 But I actually _do_ think it's my job to make things easier on myself and my fellow developers, if I can.
-And I don't agree that the problem can be solved with better communication or better documentation.
+And I don't agree that the problems we've enumerated with large CSS codebases can be solved with better communication or better documentation.

-I had read somewhere that Tailwind was the sort of thing you had to try out to understand.
+I had read somewhere that Tailwind was the sort of thing you had to actually try out to understand.
 So I took Tailwind out for a spin, expecting to hate it.

 I've never looked back.

 The first thing I noticed was how _ergonomic_ it is to work in Tailwind.

-You probably never noticed what a drag it is to have to waste brain cycles _choosing names for classes_.
+As with CSS-in-JS, it's a relief to no longer have to be constantly coming up with names for things.
 How much of your life has been wasted coming up with names for single-use abstractions like `.card-details__inner-wrapper--selected`?
 In Tailwind you just make an anonymous `div` and put self-explanatory classes on it.

 The clarity and simplicity of having the styles right there in front of you, in line with the markup